Call Us Today: 281.673.6595

-Pleading to a Lesser Included Offense in Houston > FAQ | Houston Top Criminal Defense Attorneys at The Haggard Law Firm
+Pleading to a Lesser Included Offense in Houston, Texas > FAQ

-What does it require to allow a jury at trial to consider a lesser included offense??
+What does it require to allow a jury at trial to consider a lesser included offense?

 Getting a lesser included test requires: (a) that the lesser offense must actually be a lesser-included offense of the charged offense, as defined by Article 37.09 V.A.C.C.P. and (b) that the record must contain some evidence that permits a rational jury to find that the Defendant is guilty only of the lesser-included offense.